taminomara/sphinx-a4doc/docs/source/index.rst

 The :rst:dir:`a4:autogrammar` directive does not parse any comment that's found in a grammar file.
 Instead, it searches for 'documentation' comments, i.e. ones specially formatted.
-There are two types of such comments:
+There are three types of such comments:

 - documentation comments are multiline comments that start with ``/**`` (that is, a slash followed by double asterisk).
 These comments should contain